ShwayanHu/Code-Regression_after_Bayesian_Record_Linkage/README.md

 -   The simulations in section 5 is implemented in parallel with R function `mclapply`, but is commented.
 If large-scale simulation is expected, it is better to change `lapply` to `mclapply`.

+-   The C++ and C codes may be re-compiled before using.
+It heavily depends on your operating system.

 ## References

 1. Sadinle, Mauricio.
 "Bayesian estimation of bipartite matchings for record linkage." *Journal of the American Statistical Association* 112.518 (2017): 600-612.